 What do you think of when you hear the word "alfredo"?
-Does it conjure up pictures of a bowl of pasta smothered in a delicious, creamy, buttery, rich sauce that you can't ever eat again because it's full of butter and a gajillion calories and literally eats up your entire point allotment for the week?
+Does it conjure up pictures of a bowl of pasta smothered in a delicious, creamy, buttery, rich sauce that you can't ever eat again because it's full of butter and a gajillion calories?

 Yeah, me too.
 At least, that's how I used to think of alfredo anything.
 But, now that I've discovered both a healthier way to make this sauce and veggie noodles, I'm basically shouting my newfound love of alfredo from the mountaintops because I can eat it again and not feel like I just tanked my healthy eating routine.